indirectlylit/hg-venue-server/README.md

     > python logger.py -v

+To log data to a file, run

+    > python logger.py -l fileName.txt

+To 'simulate' or play back a data file logged earlier, run

+    > python logger.py -vs sampleData.txt

-You should see a combination of '-', 'R', and 'F' characters at the beginning of every data packet (delimited by `{...}`).
+You should see a combination of **-**, **R**, and **F** characters at the beginning of every data packet (delimited by `{...}`).
 An 'R' means that the data is being fed to the server, and an 'F' means that it's being logged to a file.

 For further help (e.g. on using with the MUX), type: